evidence-dev/evidence/.changeset/rotten-wasps-poke.md

 '@evidence-dev/core-components': patch
 ---

-Update Date Range presets with better defaults
+Update Date Range presets with new options

-Month to Date & Year to Date - now both end on last available date of the data used
+Month to Today & Year to Today - to end on the last available date of the data used